ITensor/website/docs/book/itensor_contraction.md

 and want to contract W with itself, summing over indices i and j, but leaving s uncontracted.

-In "classical" tensor notation, we want to compute
+In traditional tensor notation, we want to compute
 $$
 D\_{s s^\prime} = \sum\_{i,j} W\_{i s j} W\_{i s^\prime j} \ .
 $$
-But this notation can be difficult to read for complicated contractions.
+But this notation can become difficult to read as contractions become more complex.

 A nicer way to visualize this tensor contraction is to use the following diagram